• If you are aware of potential coastal beach dangers, you can protect yourself

 - Water running out of the cliff is a sign of significant erosion.
 While the ocean causes erosion on a long-term basis, water runoff can destabilize previously stable cliffs fast.

-- Vertical or undercut cliffs can have a toppling collapse which is much more sudden, fast, and therefore more dangerous than a regular landslide.
+- Vertical or undercut cliffs can have a toppling collapse, which is much more sudden, fast, and therefore more dangerous than a regular landslide.

 King Tides

 The name "king tide" came from Australia and describes an abnormally high wave occurring during the spring.
-King tides are rare, generally happening three to four times a year, however, the size and power of those waves make it extremely dangerous for beachgoers.
-King tides can go much deeper inland because of the mass of water they carry and they can even cause local tidal flooding.
-There are a few steps to keep in mind in order to stay safe from king tides:
+King tides are rare, generally happening three to four times a year.
+However, the size and power of those waves make it extremely dangerous for beachgoers.

 - Checking local tide tables might be a good idea to know what to expect during your visit